-- A process may decide to not take a physical checkpoint in the first phase, if it a priori knows that its message log will be large.
-In this case, the process would take a physical checkpoint in the second phase.3 - If a process receives too many messages after taking the physical checkpoint in the first phase of the algorithm, then it may decide to take a physical checkpoint in the second phase (rather than logging messages).
+- A process may decide to not take the physical checkpoint in the first phase, if it a priori knows that its message log will be large.
+In this case, the process would take a physical checkpoint in the second phase. - If a process receives too many messages after taking the physical checkpoint in the first phase of the algorithm, then it may decide to take a physical checkpoint in the second phase (rather than logging messages).
 This makes the physical checkpoint taken by the process in the first phase redundant.
-However, this modification may reduce the overhead when checkpoint size is smaller than what the message log would be.
+However, this modification may reduce the overhead when checkpoint size is smaller than what the message log would be. - The coordinator may initiate the consistent logical checkpointing phase even before all processes have taken the physical checkpoint.
+In this case, consider a process Q that receives a marker message before Q has taken the physical checkpoint (in the first phase).
+Then, process Q can take a physical checkpoint in the second phase rather than logging messages to establish a logical checkpoint (essentially, process P can pretend that it decided to not take a physical checkpoint in the first phase).